Narayani Devi Verma

 Narayani Devi Verma (? – 12 March 1977) was a freedom fighter from Rajasthan in the Indian independence movement.
 She was the wife of fellow freedom fighter Manikya Lal Verma and together they fought with colonial, imperialist as well as feudal oppression in the erstwhile princely state of Mewar.
-She had played a key role in the Bijolia movement and also took many steps to promote women’s education.
+She had played a key role in the Bijolia movement and also took many steps to promote women's education.
 While she was very active in the Praja Mandal Movement, her commitment to Gandhian ideals resulted in her active efforts towards tribal welfare and Dalit upliftment.
 Even after independence, she remained active in both politics and social service.
 She was a Rajya Sabha member from 1970 to 1976.
 She died on 12 March 1977.

 Early life

 Narayani Devi was the daughter of Ramsahay Bhatnagar of Singoli village of Madhya Pradesh.
-She was married to Manikya Lal Verma at the tender age of 12.
+She was married to Manikya Lal Verma at the age of 12.
 The atrocities of the rulers and jagirdars on the peasants and the common people was found unbearable by Manikya Lal.
 He thus took a lifelong pledge to serve the peasants, dalits, and tribals and decided to oppose the ruling powers and state forces.
 Narayani Devi became his ally in this endeavour and contributed in both proactive and supporting roles.
 After Manikya Lal went to jail, Narayani Devi took up the responsibility of nurturing the family as well as teaching people.
 She also undertook many initiatives to prepare women to stand against the exploitation by the state.